 Today Monini is one of the leading companies in the Extra Virgin sector with a 2022 turnover of 166 million Euros and more than 110 employees.
 Almost 95% of the total turnover is achieved with the Monini brand.
-The strategy that Zefferino Sr. began in the 1920s was strengthened and enhanced by his son, Giuseppe, and is still being carried forward by his grandchildren, Zefferino Jr. and Maria Flora.
-To this day, the family continues to diffuse the culture of Extra Virgin Olive Oil, not only in terms of sales and distribution, but in terms of education and awareness as well.

-The Monini family has been producing Extra Virgin Olive Oil for three generations, using exclusively mills whose hygiene conditions, processing systems and storage conditions satisfy the company's stringent quality requirements.
+The strategy started in the 1920's by the founder, confirmed and increased by his son Giuseppe, is still carried on by the founder's grandchildren, Zefferino and Maria Flora who, with the same passion, continue to spread the culture of Extra Virgin Olive Oil in an educational, serious and not only commercial way.
+For three generations, the Monini family has been selecting Extra Virgin Olive Oils, choosing only mills where the hygiene conditions, processing facilities and storage of the olives and oil are of superior quality.
 A company in the vanguard in terms of structures, technology and quality control, still animated by a passion for craftsmanship to offer its consumers superior quality.
 Even today, Zefferino Monini personally tastes the oils to select those that will keep the promise of high quality, the same every time, just as his grandfather did.